sari-rev00/pyEnOceanDriver/README.md

-# 1. General
+## 1. General
-***
-EnOcean is battery-less wireless communication standard, which enables to build maintainance-free data aquisition system.
+EnOcean is battery-less wireless communication standard, which enables to build maintainance-free data aquisition system.<br>
-This repository provides python scripts which enable you to receive and view EnOcean telegrams on LinuxOS.
+This repository provides python scripts which enable you to receive and view EnOcean telegrams on LinuxOS.<br>

-# Target frequencies
+## 2. Target frequencies
-***
-as you know, EnOcean has 4 radip frequency valiant, 868MHz, 902MHz(U), 928MHz(J), 2.4GHz(Z).
+As you know, EnOcean has 4 radip frequency valiant, 868MHz, 902MHz(U), 928MHz(J), 2.4GHz(Z).<br>
-for now (11th Dec 2021), this repository forcus on following valiant.
+For now (11th Dec 2021), this repository forcus on following valiant.<br>
 - 928MHz(J)

-# 2. System requirements
+## 3. System requirements
-***
-OS: Ubuntu, Raspbian
+- OS: Ubuntu, Raspbian
-Python: 3.7 (or latter)
+- Python: 3.7 (or latter)
-EnOcean telegram receiver: USB400J *928MHz(J) product series
+- EnOcean telegram receiver: USB400J *928MHz(J) product series

-# 3. Setting
+## 4. Setting
-***
-firstlly, clone this repositoty into your system, and move to root directory of repository. to fix USB device name, coppy rules file to "/etc/udev/rules.d/".
+Firstlly, clone this repositoty into your system, and move to root directory of repository.<br>
+to fix USB device name, coppy rules file to "/etc/udev/rules.d/".<br>
 ```
 $ sudo cp ./rules/80-enocean.rules /etc/udev/rules.d/
 ```
-note: if your system already has rules file which prefix is 80, change prefix to not-used number, for ex.,
+Note: if your system already has rules file which prefix is 80, change prefix to not-used number, for ex.,<br>
 ```
 $ sudo cp ./rules/80-enocean.rules /etc/udev/rules.d/79-enocean.rules
 ```
-insert USB40J into USB port, then check recognition on your system with following command.
+Insert USB40J into USB port, then check recognition on your system with following command.<br>
 ```
 $ ls /dev/ | grep ttyUSB
 ```
-if you find "ttyUSBenocean", it works good.
+If you find "ttyUSBenocean", it works.<br>

-Next, install requirements
+Next, install requirements.<br>
 ```
 $ sudo pip3 install -r requirements.txt
 ```

-# 4. example application: show 928MHz(J) telegram data
+## 5. example application: show 928MHz(J) telegram data
-***
-According to your transmitter device, change description on sensor_info.json in sensor_info directory. here's example.
+According to your transmitter device, change description on sensor_info.json in sensor_info directory, here's example.<br>
 ```
 {
     "0029799d": {